CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 **Prerequisites :** To download the package, Node.js is required.
 To run the CloudSlang CLI, Java JRE version 7 or higher is required.

 1. At a command prompt, enter `npm install -g cslang-cli`.
-	+ If using Linux, the sudo command might be neccessary: `sudo npm install -g cslang-cli`.
+	+ If using Linux, the sudo command might be necessary: `sudo npm install -g cslang-cli`.
 2. Enter the `cslang` command at any command prompt.

 ###Use the CLI

-When a flow is run, the entire directory in which the flow resides is scanned recursively (including all subfolders) for files with a valid CloudSlang extension.
+When a flow is run, the entire directory in which the flow resides is scanned recursively (including all sub-folders) for files with a valid CloudSlang extension.
 All of the files found are compiled by the CLI.
 If the `--cp` flag is used, all of the directories listed there will be scanned and compiled recursively as well.

 The usage of forward slashes (`/`) in all file paths is recommended even on Windows.